-In many settings, misaligned incentives and inadequate monitoring lead employees to take self-interested actions contrary to their employer’s wishes, giving rise to the classic principal-agent problem.
-In this paper, I identify and quantify the costs of misaligned incentives in the context of an energy efficiency appliance replacement program.
-I show that contractors (agents) hired by the electric utility (the principal) increase their compensation by intentionally misreporting program data to deliberately authorize replacement of non-qualified refrigerators.
-I provide empirical estimates of the impacts of misaligned incentives on (1) the effectiveness of energy efficiency retrofits and (2) social welfare.
+In many settings, misaligned incentives and inadequate monitoring lead employees to take self-interested actions.
+This paper identifies and quantifies the costs of this principal-agent problem in the context of an energy efficiency appliance replacement program.
+I show that contractors (agents) hired by the electric utility (the principal) increase their compensation by intentionally misreporting program data to authorize replacement of non-qualified refrigerators.
 I estimate that unqualified replacements reduce welfare by an average of $106 and save only half as much electricity as replacements that follow program guidelines.
 The same program without a principal-agent distortion would increase welfare by $60 per replacement.
-The results provide novel evidence of how principal-agent distortions in the implementation of a potentially beneficial program can undermine its value.